LogicIsPlantingBomb/Free_Music_Downloader/README.md

 # Free Music Downloader(weekend side project)

-A Python script to search, download, and play songs from JioSaavn without needing to manually extract URLs from the browser.
+A Python script to search, download, and play songs from JioSaavn without needing to manually extract URLs from the browser.(Just a JioSaavan bug... its working until they fix it)

 ## Screenshot
 ![Screenshot_2025-05-04_11-52-24](https://github.com/user-attachments/assets/24278023-db64-432a-b918-e69dba0b1cd9)